jdlich/cas-docs/content/chapters/10-design-and-branding.md

 ### Images

-There are 2 `images` folders.
-Ignore `css/images`, which is designated for the mobile theme.
-Put your images in `images`.
+There are 2 `images` directories. `css/images` is designated for the mobile theme while `images` for the regular desktop theme.

 ### JavaScript